madebyKAI/dotfiles/README.md

 # dotfiles

-Im a noob to all of this.
+I'm a noob to all of this.